MirceaMacarie/Bug_Reports/README.md

 **Steps to reproduce:**
 1. Go on https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login
-2. Click on Customer login button
+2. Click on "Customer login" button
 3. Select one customer from the list and login
 4. Click on "Deposit" button
 5. Write a decimal value in the Amount to be Deposited input